pagkly/Zed/Investopedia3/What a Low Interest Rate Environment Really Means.md

 ## Low Interest Rate Environment Explained

-Much of the developed world has experienced a low interest rate environment since 2009 as monetary authorities from around the globe cut interest rates to effectively 0% in order to stimulate economic growth and prevent [deflation](https://www.investopedia.com/terms/d/deflation.asp).
+Much of the developed world has experienced a low interest rate environment since 2009 as monetary authorities from around the globe cut interest rates to effectively 0% in order to stimulate economic growth and prevent [[deflation]](https://www.investopedia.com/terms/d/deflation.asp).

 Low interest rate environments are meant to stimulate economic growth by making it cheaper to borrow money to finance investment in both physical and financial assets.
-One special form of low interest rates is [negative interest rates](https://www.investopedia.com/terms/n/negative-interest-rate.asp).
+One special form of low interest rates is [[negative interest rates]](https://www.investopedia.com/terms/n/negative-interest-rate.asp).
 This type of monetary policy is unconventional in that depositors must pay the central bank (and in some cases, private banks) to hold their money, rather than receiving interest on their deposits.

 Like anything else, there are always two sides to every coin – low interest rates can be both a boon and curse to those affected.
 In general, savers and lenders will tend to lose out while borrowers and investors benefit from low interest rates.